Julian/lean.nvim/README.md

 > My (Julian's) `<Leader>` is set to `<Space>`, and my `<LocalLeader>` to `<Space><Space>`, which may be a good choice for you if you have no other preference.

 > [!TIP]
-> If you are also looking for a way to restart the Lean server entirely (rather than just refresh the current file), you can use the `:LspRestart` command which comes from `nvim-lspconfig`, or Neovim's builtin API, `vim.lsp.stop_client(vim.lsp.get_clients())`.
+> If you are also looking for a way to restart the Lean server entirely (rather than just refresh the current file), the current Neovim way to do so is to run `vim.lsp.enable('leanls', false)` followed by `vim.lsp.enable('leanls')`, which stops the LSP client and then restarts it respectively.
 > You may wish to bind one of these to a key if you find yourself doing it often; these operations work for any language server and any language, not just Lean.

 ### In Infoview Windows